-In this milestone 1,500th episode of The Nonprofit Show, Julia Patrick welcomes Cherian Koshy for a sophisticated and deeply reflective conversation on the science behind donor decision-making.
+In this milestone 1,500th episode of The Nonprofit Show, we welcome Cherian Koshy for a sophisticated and deeply reflective conversation on the science behind donor decision-making.
 Drawing from neuroscience and behavioral research, Cherian reframes fundraising not as persuasion, but as understanding—an evolution that has profound implications for the business of nonprofits.
+Cherian shares his own journey into fundraising, describing how early trial-and-error efforts led him to question a fundamental issue: why do donors give?
+That curiosity sparked a deeper exploration into human behavior, ultimately revealing that giving is not driven primarily by logic, but by emotion.
+He explains, “We make emotional decisions first, then our brain finds proof to justify them.”

+This insight challenges long-held assumptions in nonprofit strategy.
+Organizations should acknowledge that donors are influenced by intrinsic emotional motivations, rather than relying exclusively on rational appeals or comparative value propositions.
 The discussion also confronts ethical considerations, particularly as technology and AI reshape the sector.
 Cherian introduces a practical ethical framework: if a donor would feel uncomfortable knowing how their behavior is being influenced, the approach is likely inappropriate.
 Transparency, consent, and donor intent become essential guardrails.

 Importantly, the conversation bridges theory with application.
 From simplifying donation processes to rethinking stewardship messaging, Cherian illustrates how neuroscience can strengthen donor relationships when used responsibly.
 His example of moving from transactional acknowledgments to emotionally resonant gratitude reveals a powerful truth: donors are not giving to organizations—they are expressing personal meaning.